 Where two users cannot peacefully coexist, a transfer of the domain name may be the only solution.
 Domain names may be bought and sold like any other property.
 Of course, the price of a particular domain name is what someone is willing to pay for it.
-For example, the record price for a domain name sale appears to be business.com, which was recently purchased for \$7.5 million.
+For example, among the highest prices for a domain name sale appears to be Insurance.com and VacationRentals.com, which were each recently purchased for \$35 million.